srsp/docker-ansible-azure/README.md

 ```

 ## Developers
-This image uses `srsp/ansible` as base image and then just installs the latest `azure-cli`
+This image uses `srsp/ansible` as base image and installs the latest `azure-cli`
 package.
 I build new releases on a regular basis and publish them to docker hub.

 ### Build